CholeskyQR with Randomization and Pivoting for Tall Matrices (CQRRPT): Getting to know our algorithm

-plus lower-order terms.
-This implies that CQRRPT's asymptotic flop count has the leading term $3mn^2$ for a full-rank data matrix.
-(See \cref{app: flop} for a derivation of \eqref{eq:cqrrpt_flop_count}.)
-Furthermore, in certain applications, it may suffice to operate with the $m \times k$ Q-factor in implicit form.
-In such cases, CQRRPT can provide $\mtx{Q}$ as a composition of two matrices, $\pre{\mtx{M}}$ and $(\pre{\mtx{R}})^{-1}$, without sacrificing numerical stability (as is clear from our stability analysis).
-This can decrease the leading term in the arithmetic complexity to $2mn^2$.
+If we plug $k = n$ into \eqref{eq:cqrrpt_flop_count} and assume $d,n \in o(m)$, we see that the leading-order term in CQRRPT's flop count is $3mn^2 + C_{\sktext}$.
+This compares favorably to the $4mn^2$ flops required to compute a Householder QR decomposition and then explicitly restore the Q-factor with \LAPACK's \code{ORGQR}.
+What's more, in certain applications it can suffice to represent $\mtx{Q}$ as a composition of two elementary operators, $\pre{\mtx{M}}$ and $(\pre{\mtx{R}})^{-1}$.
+This comes with no sacrifices to the numerical stability (as will be clear from our stability analysis) yet it decreases the leading term in CQRRPT's arithmetic complexity to $2mn^2 + C_{\sktext}$.

-It is concluded that with a suitable sketching matrix, the flop count in CQRRPT for obtaining a QR factorization with implicit $m \times k$ Q-factor is asymptotically the same as that of unpivoted Householder QR.
-Furthermore, acquiring an explicit representation of the Q-factor from Householder QR requires using \LAPACK{} function \code{ORGQR} and increases the leading-order term in the flop count by another $2mn^2$ \cite{LAWN41:1994}.
-This implies that in applications that necessitate performing an explicit orthogonalization, CQRRPT can be up to $\frac{4}{3}$x cheaper in terms of flops than unpivoted Householder QR.

-\paragraph{Communication cost.} CQRRPT lends itself naturally to distributed computation.
-Here it is prudent to choose the sketching distribution that allows a blockwise implementation of $\mtx{S} \cdot \mtx{M}$ with quasi-optimal communication cost and permits the smallest possible value of $d$ while retaining good statistical properties.
-In both theory and practice, this can be achieved through the use of Gaussian sketching operators (see \cref{subsubsec:oblivious_subspace_embeddings}) with $d = 1.25n$.
+\paragraph{Communication cost.} CQRRPT lends itself well to distributed computation.
+Here it is prudent to choose the sketching distribution that allows for evaluation of Line \ref{line:form_sk} with the smallest possible value of $d$ while retaining good statistical properties.
+This can be achieved in theory and practice with Gaussian sketching (see \cref{subsubsec:oblivious_subspace_embeddings}) and $\gamma = d/n \in [1.25, 5]$; see \cite[\S A.1.1]{RandLAPACK_Book}.